gelsogrove/shopME/finalproject-AG/PRD.md

 - Intuitive dashboard with 2FA authentication.
 - Seamless integration between n8n and exposed APIs.
 - Anti-abuse protection system that automatically blocks users sending more than 8 messages per minute.
+- Manual blocking functionality allowing administrators to block specific users directly from the chat interface when necessary.

 ### Anti-Abuse System